greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_FUNCTION.html.md

 If any of the conditions are not met, the function is supported.
 Specifically, the function is supported if any of the following conditions apply:

--   The function `func()` does not access data from distributed tables, or accesses data that is only on the Greenplum Database master.
+-   The function `func()` does not access data from distributed tables, or accesses data that is only on the Greenplum Database coordinator.
--   The table `table1` is a master only table.
+-   The table `table1` is a coordinator only table.
 -   The function `func()` returns only one row and only takes input arguments that are constant values.
 The function is supported if it can be changed to require no input arguments.

 **Using EXECUTE ON attributes**

-Most functions that run queries to access tables can only run on the master.
+Most functions that run queries to access tables can only run on the coordinator.
 However, functions that run only `SELECT` queries on replicated tables can run on segments.
 If the function accesses a hash-distributed table or a randomly distributed table, the function should be defined with the `EXECUTE ON MASTER` attribute.
 Otherwise, the function might return incorrect results when the function is used in a complicated query.
 Without the attribute, planner optimization might determine it would be beneficial to push the function invocation to segment instances.

 These are limitations for functions defined with the `EXECUTE ON MASTER` or `EXECUTE ON ALL SEGMENTS` attribute: